Answers to OPERS member questions

 By Michael Pramik, Ohio Public Employees Retirement System

-June 29, 2022 – Members and retires often ask us questions through our social media channels that others could benefit from.
+June 29, 2022 – Members and retirees often ask us questions through our social media channels that others could benefit from.
 Periodically we post these questions and answers in our PERSpective blog.

 In today’s blog we’re addressing questions about defined-contribution administrative fees, the Windfall Elimination Provision and reports about Ohio pension funding.